Choens/choens.github.io/_posts/2014-08-19-Version-Control-For-Science-Part-2.md

 irritated that he can't push his changes back to the central repository, but he spends the morning patching up the code and running the report.
-When the shared drive come back on-line, he pushes all of his changes to the central repository and turns in his report.
+When the shared drive come back on-line, he pushes all of his changes to the central repository and submits his report.

 Bob is left with no one to talk to because Sam is busy.
+Sorry Bob.

 **Example # 4 - Who Did It?**